|Job Title: ||Mental Health Clinician - Child & Youth - Cantonese/Mandarin|

-- Providing treatment services that are sensitive to Chinese culture including behavioural interventions, family sessions, parent groups, psychoeducation, and individual child counselling according to a variety of theoretical models and best practices; and,
+- Conduct psychosocial assessment on children experiencing severe behavioural, social, emotional disturbances and serious mental health problems; collaborate with multidisciplinary team and consult with team psychologist and psychiatrists/pediatrician, develop, implement, maintain, and adjust individualized treatment plans; and provide treatment services that are sensitive to Chinese culture including behavioural interventions, family sessions, parent groups, psychoeducation, and individual child counselling according to a variety of theoretical models and best practices.

-- Establishing and maintainin relationships based on respect, initiating and participating in case conferences/meetings, providing support to colleagues and consultative services to child & youth services providers for continuity of care.
+- Establish and maintain relationships based on respect, initiate and participate in case conferences/meetings, provide support to colleagues and consultative services to child & youth services providers for continuity of care.

 Education & Experience

 - Master’s degree in an Allied Health Discipline from a recognized program.